-Alexander Payne (born 10 February 1961) is an acclaimed filmmaker from Omaha, Nebraska.
-His films generally include the following tropes:
+Alexander Payne (born February 10, 1961) is an acclaimed filmmaker from Omaha, Nebraska.

 - Citizen Ruth (1996) — A drug addict's latest pregnancy becomes a political football in the abortion debate.